Fred Hutch researchers and UW Biostatistics faculty are recognized by Cancer Health as People Who Power Clinical Trials .

 In our post-COVID pandemic world, several lingering questions remain pertaining to the culprit, SARS-CoV-2.
 While we can’t answer the question of, will another SARS-CoV-2 pandemic happen again?
 We can ensure our offensive game is stronger by striving to answer questions like, how good are the SARS-CoV-2 vaccines?
 UW Professor of Biostatistics Peter Gilbert is one of two Fred Hutch researchers who led a team that investigated these questions and recently published their findings in Nature Communications.

-Bruce Weir, Professor Emeritus at the University of Washington, was a key part of the case against O.J.
+Bruce Weir, professor emeritus at the University of Washington, was a key part of the case against O.J.
 Simpson.
 He spoke to ZB reporter Joel Dwyer today about the historic event and why interest in it has been so enduring.